LaTeX customization¶

 Every text paragraph in document body starts with

-.
+\sphinxAtStartPar.
 Currently, this is used to insert a zero width horizontal skip which is a trick to allow TeX hyphenation of the first word of a paragraph in a narrow context (like a table cell).
-For'lualatex'
+For'lualatex'which does not need the trick, the\sphinxAtStartPardoes nothing.New in version 3.5.0.

 The section, subsection, … headings are set using titlesec’s

-command.For the
+\titleformatcommand.For the

-.Changed in version 1.5: Formerly, use of fncychap with other styles than
+'manual'docclass, the chapter headings can be customized using fncychap’s commands\ChNameVar,\ChNumVar,\ChTitleVar.
+Filesphinx.styhas custom re-definitions in case of fncychap optionBjarne.Changed in version 1.5: Formerly, use of fncychap with other styles than

-was dysfunctional.Docutils container directives are supported in LaTeX output: to let a container class with name
+Bjarnewas dysfunctional.Docutils container directives are supported in LaTeX output: to let a container class with name

-influence the final PDF via LaTeX, it is only needed to define in the preamble an environmentsphinxclassfoo
+fooinfluence the final PDF via LaTeX, it is only needed to define in the preamble an environmentsphinxclassfoo.
+A simple example would be:\newenvironment{sphinxclassred}{\color{red}}{}

 Currently the class names must contain only ascii characters and avoid characters special to LaTeX such as

-.New in version 4.1.0.
+\.New in version 4.1.0.

 Hint